alabou/NMOS-Reference/README.md

 ## What this is

+Two halves of an NMOS system, in one checkout — the device and the infrastructure it registers with.
+Both are written in typed Python on top of `asyncio` + `aiohttp`, and both are intended as working software and as a teaching reference.

-An NMOS Node implementation — covering the AMWA NMOS Interface Specifications (IS-04, IS-05, IS-10, IS-11), a curated set of AMWA Best Current Practices, and selected VSF Technical Recommendations — written in typed Python on top of `asyncio` + `aiohttp`.
-It is intended as both a working device and a teaching reference.
+**An NMOS Node** — covering the AMWA NMOS Interface Specifications (IS-04, IS-05, IS-10, IS-11), a curated set of AMWA Best Current Practices, and selected VSF Technical Recommendations.
+See [Specification coverage](#specification-coverage).

+**An NMOS Registry** — the IS-04 v1.3 Registration API and Query API (HTTP + WebSocket).
+It runs **standalone**, or **fault-tolerant** as a cluster of 3 or 5 members over either a **native Raft backend** — consensus in-process, nothing to install — or an **etcd backend**, managed by the registry or adopted from an existing deployment.
+A **performance implementation in Rust** — fully async as well, on `tokio`, but multi-threaded rather than bound to a single event loop — serves the same APIs from the same command line where throughput matters, and Python and Rust members interoperate in one cluster.
+See [NMOS Registry](#nmos-registry).

+The two are independent: the Node speaks to any conformant IS-04 registry, and the registry serves any conformant Node.
+Shipping both simply means a complete system runs from this checkout alone.

 ---